-2/15 4.1 All international maritime telecommunication accounts shall be paid by the accounting authority without delay and in any case within six calendar months after dispatch of the account except where the settlement of accounts is undertaken in accordance with paragraph 4.3 below.
+2/15 3.1 All international maritime telecommunication accounts shall be paid by the accounting authority without delay and in any case within six calendar months after dispatch of the account.

 Reasons: Editorial update and to align the text with proposed revisions made elsewhere in the document.